zyfer-osp/.github/profile/README.md

-# Welcome to Zyfer's Open Source GitHub Organization 👋
+# Welcome to Zyfer's Open Source Projects GitHub Organization 👋

-Thank you for visiting Zyfer's Open Source GitHub organization!
+Thank you for visiting Zyfer's Open Source Projects (OSP) GitHub organization!
 Here's some information about Zyfer as an Organization.

 ## About me (Where it all started...)
 I'm Steven, the creator behind Zyfer.
 At the age of 16, I embarked on this journey driven by a passion for technology and a desire to pursue what I truly love.